devtron-labs/devtron/docs/user-guide/global-configurations/authorization/user-access.md

 ### Edit User Permissions

 {% hint style="warning" %}
-You cannot edit user permissions if 'auto-assign permission' is enabled in the SSO configuration of either [Microsoft](../authorization/sso/microsoft.md#auto-assign-permissions) or [LDAP](../authorization/sso/ldap.md#auto-assign-permissions).
+Direct user permissions cannot be edited if you're using [LDAP](../authorization/sso/ldap.md)/[Microsoft](../authorization/sso/microsoft.md) for SSO and 'auto-assign permission' is enabled.
+Permissions can only be [managed via permission groups](./permission-groups.md#edit-permissions-groups) in such a scenario.
 {% endhint %}

 You can edit the user permissions by clicking on the `downward arrow`.